-With regard to the restrictions on remuneration of management members and employees of banking groups, reference must be made to compliance with the international principles and recommendations set out by the Financial Stability Board, EBA and CRD III (Directive 2010/76/EU, which amended Directives 2006/48/EC and 2006/49/EC).
-Portugal implemented the CRD III through Decree-Law No. 88/2011, dated 20 July 2011 and following the entering into force of this diploma, the BoP has issued Notice No. 10/2011, dated 29 December 2011, which has been published in the Portuguese official gazette on the beginning of January 2012.
-This Notice, which revoked the previous BoP rules on the matter, has essentially updated the rules governing the remuneration policies and practices of the members of corporate bodies of institutions subject to its supervision and the respective requirements for information disclosure.
+With regard to the restrictions on remuneration of management members and employees of banking groups, reference must be made to compliance with the international principles and recommendations set out by the Financial Stability Board, EBA and the CRD package, which includes CRD IV (Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013) and the CRR (Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26 June 2013 on prudential requirements for credit institutions and investment firms and amending Regulation (EU) No. 648/2012).

+CRD III was implemented in Portugal through Decree-Law No. 88/2011, dated 20 July 2011 and following the entering into force of this diploma, the BoP has issued Notice No. 10/2011, dated 29 December 2011, which has been published in the Portuguese official gazette on the beginning of January 2012.
+This Notice has essentially updated the rules governing the remuneration policies and practices of the members of corporate bodies of institutions subject to its supervision and the respective requirements for information disclosure.
 Accordingly with Notice No. 10/2011, financial institutions should adopt a remuneration policy appropriate to the size, internal organisation nature and complexity of the activity being carried out or developed by the bank and, in particular, with regard to the risks taken or to be taken.
 The remuneration policy must be transparent and accessible to all employees, as well as to all members of the corporate bodies of the financial institution.